TcOpenGroup/TcOpen/src/TcOpen.Inxton/src/TcOpen.Inxton.Local.Security.Blazor/README.md

 ## Getting started

-Instal NuGet package TcOpen.Inxton.Local.Security.Blazor or add reference to this project.
+Install NuGet package TcOpen.Inxton.Local.Security.Blazor or add reference to this project.

 Add following lines in Startup.cs, in ConfigureServices() method, where you pass instances of created repositories: